-We are frequently asked if the Greek islands are worth to visit in the winter time, which practically means from November to March for Greece.
+We are frequently asked if the Greek islands are worth to visit in the wintertime, which practically means from November to March for Greece.
 Although over the last years there is a large effort from official authorities and private companies to expand the tourist period in Greece, officially lasting from April through October, this has encouraging yet limited results up to now.

-Except for Santorini island, which has managed to expand cruise ships arrivals from March to November, the rest of the Greek islands remain pretty closed during the winter season.
-Here is all the truth about Greek islands in winter and why you should or should not pay a visit that time of the year.
+Except for Santorini island, which has managed to expand cruise ship arrivals from March to November, the rest of the Greek islands remain pretty closed during the winter season.
+Here is all the truth about Greek islands in winter and why you should or should not pay a visit at that time of the year.

 Hotels and taverns close down

 From early October to early April, the Greek islands close down for tourism.
 Only permanent inhabitants are left to spend winter in solitude.
 Hotels, taverns, souvenir shops, and travel agencies close, especially in small islands.
 Some large islands, like Corfu, Rhodes, and Crete, are relatively lively even in winter, but the majority of the islands are small and therefore have few residents during offseason.

 As the Greek islands in winter are sparsely populated, the Greek ferry schedules are getting fewer from October to April.
 There are not so frequent routes and convenient connections.
 Some are lines even do not operate in winter, as passengers are few.

 Cold and wet